 DevOps, A Special Advantage

 Overall, DevOps has a proven track record of helping companies in quick product delivery with equal focus on quality.
-Various surveys reported that firms that implemented DevOps saw more deployments than before and achieved faster recovery in case of failures.
+Various surveys reported that firms that implemented DevOps saw more deployments than before and achieved faster recovery from failures.

-So, DevOps can be of special advantage for the firms that are in dire need of delivering quality products in time to meet the ever-growing business needs.
+So, DevOps can be of special advantage for the firms that are in dire need of delivering quality products on time to meet the ever-growing business needs.